Portugal Golden Visa: Complete 2026 Application Guide

 As previously mentioned, there is a low-stay requirement for holders of a residence permit from the Portugal Golden Visa.

-To keep your residency permit valid, you must spend at least seven days every year physically present in Portugal.
+To keep your residency permit valid, you must spend at least 7 days every year physically present in Portugal.

 Who is Eligible for the Portugal Golden Visa?